 I'm on a team that works to protect deaf children's right to language.
 We publish mostly in medical journals.
 You can access our articles here.
 This work has taught me about first language acquisition and honed my advocacy skills.

-And I am engaged in developing materials to encourage shared reading between deaf children and their parents (see below).
+I'm engaged in developing materials to encourage shared reading between deaf children and their parents (see below).
 This is part of a larger effort to promote literacy skills via convincing parents to give their deaf children a rich and firm first language foundation through shared reading activities and convincing teachers (through journal articles aimed at them) of the efficacy of fun and humor in the inclusive classroom.

-With respect to literacy skills, I am also engaged with a research team at Università degli Studi Roma Tre.
+With respect to literacy, I am also engaged with a research team at Università degli Studi Roma Tre.
 We are looking at whether the use of gestures during shared reading activities promotes acquisition of a second L1 for immigrant children in Italy and speeds up their developing literacy skills.
-This is new work for me (I became involved only in late 2022), but it is a natural extension of my commitment to language acquisition and literacy rights in general.
+This is new work for me (I became involved in late 2022), but it is a natural extension of my commitment to language acquisition and literacy rights in general.
 I was in Rome in Nov. and Dec.
 2023, helping to analyze the results of our first study, and giving presentations in linguistics.
 We are now working on a second study.

 Beyond mainstream linguistics, I'm interested in how linguistic theories and methodologies can be applied to analyze body articulations in yoga and dance.
 This work is part of SUPERLINGUISTICS: I gave the first presentation in a series on SUPERLINGUISTICS at the University of Oslo in January 2019.
 In spring 2017, I co-taught a course on corporality in storytelling in which we examined silent narrative in films, stage plays, mime, stand-up comedy, sign language visual vernacular, and dance.
 My partner was Elizabeth Stevens of the Department of Theater.
 We will teach this again in spring 2026.
 In spring 2021, I co-taught a course on innovations in dance in the past century with comparisons to innovations in sign literature in the same period.
 With regard to signing, attention was on the semantics of phonetics (Ha!
 If you're a linguist reading this, I bet that surprised you).
 My partner on this was Olivia Sabee of the Dance Department.
 I repeated that course in spring 2024 with revisions, this time working with Ellen Gerdes of the Dance Department.
 In spring 2022, I co-taught a course on creating narratives in clay and in language (both spoken and sign).
 My partner was Syd Carpenter of the Art Department.
 These co-taught courses were all offered the first time as capstone seminars for the program in Interpretation Theory.